kyle-tennison/notes/independent study/math/multivariable calculus/Parametric Equations.md

 # Parametric Equations

-A **parametric equation** is an equation that depends on a parameter (often $t$), where the coordinates are functions of that variable.
+A **parametric equation** is an equation that depends on a parameter (often $t$), where the coordinates are functions of that parameter.

-For instance, in 2D Cartesian space, a function $x(t)$ and $y(t)$ will yield scalars for any value of $t$ (provided that it's within range).
+For instance, in 2D Cartesian space, the functions $x(t)$ and $y(t)$ yield scalars for any value of $t$, provided that it is within range.
 By sweeping across $t$, we can draw interesting curves that would not be possible with typical functions.

-You can **eliminate the parameter** by solving a system of equations (given a solution exists.)
+You can **eliminate the parameter** by solving a system of equations (given a solution exists).

 ## Parametric Curves